 One advantage some other providers have over Cove is that their broad reach gives them more leverage and experience in dealing with insurance providers and pharmaceutical companies.
 This reach is why Nurx, for example, can offer a few more CGRP antagonist injections than Cove can.

 Costs among these companies will vary, with some only operating at an effective rate if you have insurance.
-And while many of the medication costs are comparable, Cove’s $4/month subscription plan is far cheaper than the $60 consultation fee on Nurx or the $25 consultation fee on Lemonaid.
+And while many of the medication costs are comparable, the unlimited messaging access to a migraine specialist with Cove’s $10/month subscriptions is very valuable.
 Considering these factors, we believe that Cove is the ideal place to start for anyone looking to tackle their migraines head-on.

 Migraine triggers are an incredibly diverse group of substances, activities, or environmental conditions that migraine sufferers identify as inciting elements, reliably initiating or exacerbating a migraine.
 Here are just a few examples of things that can commonly trigger migraine: